leann-z/leann-z/README.md

 # Leann Alhashishi 👩🏽‍💻
 Hi!
-I'm Leann, a junior computer science student.
+I'm Leann, a senior computer science student.
 I'm always looking for new projects to work on so I can improve.

 ## My skills... 📋